zudochkin/awesome-newsletters/README.md

 ### Swift
 * [Swift Newsletter](http://swiftweekly.com/).
 Code examples, tutorials, screencasts and much more to learn Apple’s new programming language.
 * [Natasha The Robot (Swift newsletter)](http://natashatherobot.com/)
+* [Swift Sandbox](http://swiftsandbox.io/).
+A weekly newsletter for Swift developers with links to the best Swift code, projects and playgrounds.

 ### Go
 * [Go Newsletter](http://golangweekly.com/).
 A weekly newsletter about the Go programming language.